amyspeed/folksapp-frontend/README.md

 # FolksApp | An All-Inclusive App for the People

 Register, log in, view and update your profile...
-Then get to know all of the folks of folksapp!
+Then get to know all the folks of folksapp!

 ## API